 - 1 green pepper, seeds removed and coarsely chopped

-- 6 Green Zebra tomatoes (or use other ripe green or yellow tomatoes)
+- 6 Green Zebra tomatoes (see notes)

 - 2 avocados